rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Core/Connection.md

 ## Connection is closed if watchdogs are not acknowledged

-1. Given the site is new and connected
+1. Given the site has just connected
-2. When site watchdog acknowledgement method is changed to do nothing
+2. When our supervisor does not acknowledge watchdogs
 3. Then the site should disconnect

 <details markdown="block">